Daniel-Chin/LinkedFileList/readme.md

 # Double Linked File List
 Each entry is a file, with `id` as its filename.
-A simple database solution, but highly scalable.
+A simple database solution, but highly scalable on systems that use hashmap to store files.

 NPM page: https://www.npmjs.com/package/linkedfilelist